CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Conclusion

 \section{Conclusion}

-This paper introduces a new CAM-based approach for WSVOL.
-Using pixel-color cue, our proposed CoLo-CAM method constrains CAM responses to be similar over visually similar pixels across all frames, assuming that an object maintains a similar color over adjacent frames.
-Multi-frame optimization is achieved by constructing a fully connected graph between all pairs of pixels across all the considered frames.
-CoLo-CAM relies on the pixel probability of CAMs as unary potentials, and the \emph{color} difference between every two pixels as the pairwise potentials.
-This allows for interconnection among all the pixels and performing explicit co-localization among frames.
+This paper proposes a new CAM-based approach for WSVOL by introducing co-localization into a CAM-based method.
+Using pixel-color cue, our proposed \colocam method constrains CAM responses to be similar over visually similar pixels across all frames, achieving col-localization.
 Our total training loss comprises per-frame and multi-frame terms optimized simultaneously via standard Stochastic Gradient Descent (SGD).
 Empirical experiments showed that our produced CAMs become more discriminative.
 This translates into several advantageous properties: sharp, more complete, and less noisy activations localized more precisely around objects.
 Moreover, localizing small/large objects becomes more accurate.
 Additionally, our method is more robust to training with long time-dependency and leads to new state-of-the-art localization performance.

+Despite its improvements, our method still holds some limitations.
+Our pixel pseudo-labels are less accurate since they come from a pretrained classifier.
+In particular, a major issue is the set of frames without object of interest in a video.
+In WSVOL, it is typically assumed that the video label transfers to each frame.
+However, in unconstrained videos, not all frames hold the labeled object.
+Therefore, the label is mistakenly transferred into empty frames.
+This furthermore allows the classifier to suggest relevant ROIs in such frames leading to more errors in training.
+One possible way to alleviate this issue is to leverage the per-class probabilities of the classifier to assess whether an object is present or not in a frame.
+Such likelihood can be exploited to discard frames or weight loss terms over them.

+Another issue is related to inference that is performed frame by by frame without leveraging temporal information in a video.
+The negative impact of this can be observed over a sequence of predictions which are characterized by localization inconsistencies.
+This is illustrated by large shift in localization where the bounding box (and the CAM activation), moves abruptly from one location at a frame to completely different location at the next frame.
+Prediction without accounting for temporal dependencies can easily lead to such results.
+Future works may consider improving the inference procedure by leveraging spatiotemporal information at the expense of inference time.

+We note that our method can use either CNN- or transformer-based architecture.
+The only requirement is that the architecture is able to perform both tasks: classification and localization.
+A vision transformer-based (ViT) model~\cite{dosovitskiy21} can be employed as an encoder.
+A standard classification head can be used to perform classification task.
+A new localization head is required to replace our decoder to perform localization task.
+An architecture similar to the one presented in~\cite{Murtaza2023dips} can be used in our work which is expected to yield better performance compared to CNN-based model as reported in their work.
+We leave this aspect for future work.